-4.12 Mr Peterson notes that:
+4.12 Mr notes that:

-- a He considers the discharge falls within the meaning of a 'discharge of water' under the NES-F; - b He understands that the discharge occurs 'within a 100 m setback from a natural wetland'; - c The discharge is for the purpose of operating specified infrastructure, but does not comply with all conditions in regulation 46 (4); and - 4.13 Mr Peterson concludes that the discharge is a restricted discretionary activity under regulation 47(3) of the NES-F, subject to compliance with the conditions in subclause 5.
-As detailed in Mr Peterson's report, he considers that the discharge complies with all the conditions in subclause (5). - 4.14 Mr Peterson, taking a conservative approach to both regulations 55(3)(e) and 55(10), concludes that the discharge of treated wastewater from the outfall at Rukutane Point should be treated as requiring resource consent under regulation 47 of the NES-F as a restricted discretionary activity.
-The matters to which discretion is restricted for this resource consent application are set out in regulation 56 of the NES-F and addressed in Appendix B of Mr Peterson's memo (Annexure 2).
+- He considers the discharge falls within the meaning of a 'discharge of water' under the NES-F; - b He understands that the discharge occurs 'within a 100 m setback from a natural wetland': - c The discharge is for the purpose of operating specified infrastructure, but does not comply with all conditions in regulation 46 (4); and - 4.13 oncludes that the discharge is a restricted discretionary activity under regulation 47(3) of the NES-F, subject to compliance with the conditions in subclause 5.
+As detailed in report, he considers that the discharge complies with all the conditions in subclause (5). - 4.14 taking a conservative approach to both regulations 55(3)(e) and 55(10), concludes that the discharge of treated wastewater from the outfall at Rukutane Point should be treated as requiring resource consent under regulation 47 of the NES-F as a restricted discretionary activity.
+The matters to which discretion is restricted for this resource consent application are set out in regulation 56 of the NES-F and addressed in Appendix B of memo (Annexure 2).
 Notably these matters apply regardless of the particular 'trigger' for restricted discretionary activity status.

-Mr Peterson considers that the matters of discretion are adequately addressed by Dr Keesing and the material already submitted in support of the WWTP consent application (or are otherwise not relevant). - 4.15 Other relevant wetland objectives and policies have been identified and addressed by Mr Peterson at Appendix C of his assessment.
+Considers that the matters of discretion are adequately addressed by and the material already submitted in support of the WWTP consent application (or are otherwise not relevant). - 4.15 Other relevant wetland objectives and policies have been identified and addressed by Mr Peterson at Appendix C of his assessment.